jonathantopf/Mayaseed/_posts/2013-12-10-appleseed_Scene_files.md

 `<project>`

-The project element contains all informatino on the appleseed project, surprisingly.
+The project element contains all information on the appleseed project, surprisingly.

 `<scene>`